PostHog/posthog.com/contents/blog/measure-product-market-fit.md

 ![retention curve](../images/blog/how-to-measure-product-market-fit/retention-curve.png)

-To create your retention curve, you'll want to track active users over a long(ish) period of time – weeks or months, rather than days.

-How you define an active user is up to you, but it's best to track events or actions where a user is experiencing the _real value_ of your product.
+You'll want to track active users over a long(ish) period of time – weeks or months, rather than days.
+It's best to track events or actions where a user is experiencing the _real value_ of your product.
 Again, logging in does not count!

 For our product PostHog, an [all-in-one analytics platform](http://posthog.com/), this might look like:

 > Show `unique users` who performed a `discovery` for the first time in the last `12 months` and then came back to perform a `discovery` on any of the next months.

-It's also a good idea to track different cohorts, such as retention for users who match your ideal customer profile, or split by job title.
-This will help you understand how strong your fit is for different groups, and plan your roadmap accordingly.
+It's also a good idea to track different cohorts, such as retention for users who match your ideal customer profile.
+This will reveal how strong your fit is for different users, and plan your roadmap accordingly.

-> 💡 **PostHog Tip:** It's easy to track retention in PostHog using the [retention insight type](/docs/product-analytics/retention), which generates both a retention curve and a cohort retention table.
-You can apply different cohorts (e.g. users by job title, age, etc.) to segment your retention for specific groups, which is a useful way to compare the strength of your product-market fit for different types of users.
+> 💡 **PostHog Tip:** It's easy to track retention in PostHog using the [retention insight type](/docs/product-analytics/retention), which you can segment by cohorts (e.g. users by job title, age, etc.).
 See also: [How to discover features that drive user retention](/tutorials/feature-retention).

 ### Who should use retention?